 Hobby Lobby: Yep, no more clearance bamboo and cotton yarn.
 I won’t support Michael’s or Joann anymore either, but Hobby Lobby is the one I dislike the most.
 A greedy capitalist corporation operating under the the disguise of Christianity.
 Not to mention their sexist healthcare plan.
 I will source all of my fabric secondhand or from Sarah’s Fabrics in Lawrence, Kansas 🙂 She sells a lovely variety of organic fabrics.
 I will source my yarn from spinners and dyers on Etsy, or secondhand on Ebay.
 I will source my thread from Etsy as well.

 Nestle: No more Perrier.
 Nestle is an awful company with a history full of human rights abuses.
 My experience of Nestle goes deeper than some…my step father was given a feeding tube after radiation treatment went wrong and he could no longer swallow food.
 The hospital was at fault- and he was dependent on the Nestle tube feeding canned meals for the last few years of his life.
 This company is known most for the decades-old scandal regarding baby formula, but no one ever seems to talk about the fact that this company is selling “meals” (made of mostly water and corn syrup or brown rice syrup) through hospitals- which is doing NOTHING to improve the health of the unfortunate people who suffer from having to have a feeding tube.
 My substitute for Perrier will be Mountain Valley Sparkling Spring Water.
-Another advantage of this water is that is isn’t transported as far- it is bottled in Arkansas not France- so that reduces the carbon impact.
+Another advantage of this water is that is isn’t transported as far- it is bottled in Arkansas instead of France- so that reduces the carbon impact.

 I’m new to selling on Etsy, but I have written a pattern for a great pair of crochet socks.
 I hope you’ll check it out 🙂 I’d love to have your support.
 Thank you for visiting my blog today!